The Right Kind Of Wrong

 There’s a great line in Fight Club: “on a long enough time line the survival rate for everyone drops to zero”.
 It’s the same with startups.

-Startups tend to establish new categories and new markets, creating something that has no proven or pre-existing model.
+Startups often establish new categories and new markets, creating something that has no proven or pre-existing model.
 The surface area of unknowns is therefore far greater than the known, and in this environment of uncertainty getting things wrong at some point is almost inevitable.

 However - while we cannot escape making mistakes altogether, I’d suggest we can at least make the right kind of mistakes.